 How does part-exchange work with car finance?

-A part-exchange is when you trade in your current car and put the proceeds towards the purchase of your new one.
-It’s generally a more convenient alternative to a private sale.
+Part-exchange is when you trade in your current car and put the proceeds towards the purchase of a new one.
+It’s generally more convenient than selling an existing vehicle privately.

-Although it is seen as a more convenient way of selling a car, it’s worth noting that the downside to part-exchange is the dealer is likely to offer you less than the market value.
-This is to cover costs to prepare the vehicle for re-sale which can include things like, an MOT, valet and any repairs that may be needed.
+Although part-exchange is often seen as a more convenient way of selling a car, it’s worth noting that the dealer is likely to offer you less than the market value.
+This is to cover any costs in preparing the vehicle for re-sale, which can include things like an MOT, valet and any repairs that may be needed.

-When you make a finance application with Zuto, your dedicated Car Buying Expert will be able to help you and give a valuation for your part exchange so you can make an informed decision, and help with the dealer negotiations to take the hassle away.
+When you make a finance application with Zuto, our team will be able to give you a valuation for your part-exchange, so you can make an informed decision and remove the hassle of dealer negotiations.

 Are there dealers in my area that will part-exchange my car?

-We work with reputable dealers across the UK and are happy to work with a dealer close to where you live, subject to them meeting our company checks.
-We can also help you purchase a vehicle through a private sale
+We work with reputable part-exchange dealers across the UK, so are happy to work with one close to where you live, subject to them meeting our company checks.
+We can also help you purchase a vehicle through a private sale.

 Mike has worked at Zuto since 2018 and uses his experience within the industry to help customers understand the ins and outs of car finance.